-DCYF identified 30 children who reached their 61st day of placement in an ASC during the Reporting Period.
-Since DCYF's obligations under the first Reporting Period did not take effect until July 1, 2018, that date represented the start of the 60-day timer to obtain Director approval for these ASC placements.
-Of the thirty ASC placements identified, ten discharged on or prior to August 29, 2018 (60 days after July 1, 2018) and were excluded from this measure.
-In each of the remaining twenty cases, DCYF obtained written approval from the Director or their designee on or prior to the later of August 29, 2018 or the child's 60th day of placement in the ASC.
-The statewide outcome on this measure during the first Reporting Period is 100 percent, exceeding the 95 percent threshold described in Section 2.3a of the Settlement Agreement.
+DCYF identified five children who reached their 61st day of placement in an ASC during the Reporting Period.
+In each of those five cases, DCYF obtained written approval from the Director or their designee on or prior to the 60th day of placement in the ASC.
+The statewide outcome on this measure during the second Reporting Period is 100 percent, exceeding the 95 percent threshold described in Section 2.3a of the Settlement Agreement.

-PCG conducted a case review of each of the 30 placements in an ASC reaching their 61st day during the Reporting Period in order to verify that written approval from the Director or their designee was documented.
-This case review included the ten cases where the child reached their 61st day in the ASC placement during the period, but discharged on or prior to August 29, 2018, and which were excluded from the calculation of the statewide outcomes.
-In each of the 30 cases (including all 20 cases evaluated as part of the statewide outcome), PCG found that DCYF had obtained the approval of the DCYF Director or their designee on or before the later of August 29, 2018 or the child's 60th day of placement in the ASC.
+PCG conducted a case review of each of the five placements in an ASC reaching their 61st day during the Reporting Period in order to verify that written approval from the Director or their designee was documented.
+In each of the five cases, PCG found that DCYF had obtained the approval of the DCYF Director or their designee on or before r the child's 60th day of placement in the ASC.

-DCYF evaluated outcomes for all 20 ASC placements reaching their 61st day during the first Reporting Period, and the statistical validity of those results did not need to be calculated.
+DCYF evaluated outcomes for all five ASC placements reaching their 61st day during the first Reporting Period, and the statistical validity of those results did not need to be calculated.
 Similarly, since PCG conducted a case review on all eligible cases, the statistical validity of PCG's case review did not need to be calculated, and no further changes to the sampling or case review process is recommended.

-During the first Reporting Period, the size of the universe of children whose placement in an ASC placement reached their 60th day (30 children) was sufficiently small that PCG conducted a case review of all cases.
-The Monitoring Team recommends that this evaluation of all eligible cases continue in future Reporting Periods.
-No change to the case reviews conducted during the first Reporting Period will be required, therefore, the Monitoring Team has confirmed that this benchmark has been met for Reporting Period 1.
+During the second Reporting Period, the size of the universe of children whose placement in an ASC placement reached their 60th day (five children) was sufficiently small that PCG conducted a case review of all cases.
+No change to the case reviews conducted during the second Reporting Period will be required, therefore, the Monitoring Team has confirmed that this benchmark has been met for Reporting Period 2.
+With DCYF exceeding the present thresholds for Sections 2.2, 2.3a and 2.3b for two consecutive reporting periods, they may file a Notice of Exit for this benchmark.